opensearch-project/oui/wiki/automated-accessibility-testing.md

 ## Testing environment

-This testing suite runs in a Docker container built and maintained by the EUI team and published to the Elastic Container Registry.
+This testing suite runs in a Docker container built and maintained by the OUI team and published to the Elastic Container Registry.
 Any environment-related failures should be investigated starting with the Docker directory located at [`scripts/docker-puppeteer/`](../scripts/docker-puppeteer/README.md).